Robo3D/User-Manuals/docs/source/R2/Troubleshooting/index.rst

 * If the filament runout sensor is still reading that there is no filament inside your printer, even though it is going through the filament sensor block, you can disable this software setting via the web browser.
 Take these steps to disable the filament sensor:

-1. Connect your printer to wifi.
-Go to Utilities> Network> Configure wifi and connect your printer.
+1. Connect your printer to Wi-Fi.
+Go to Utilities> Network> Configure Wi-Fi and connect your printer.

 2. Once you are successfully connected to the internet, lets find your IP address.
 Go to Utilities> Network> Network Status.
 Here you will find the IP address.